60 is not the new 50.

 and in the process finding the direction for a fully-alive

 new life and a deeper sense of meaning.

-Karen is the founder and
+Karen Ely is the

-women's retreat and workshop program located in Sedona,
+workshop program located in Sedona, Arizona.

 Karen is the author of: